hardeybisey/retail-analytics-with-dbt/README.md

 # 1. Install dbt dependencies (e.g., packages from packages.yml)
 dbt deps

-# 2. Load CSV files from the `data/` folder into Postgres as seed data
+# 2. Load CSV files from into Postgres as seed data
 dbt seed

 # 3. Apply snapshot logic (for SCD Type 2 tables like `customers` and `sellers`)